pypeclub/pypeclub.github.io/docs/admin_install.md

 pype deploy --force
 ```

-will deploy repositories, overwriting existing ones if they exists, setting them to state specified in *deploy.json*.
+will deploy repositories, overwriting existing ones if they exists and setting them to state specified in *deploy.json*.

 :::note customizing deployment
-You can customize your deployment by your needs.
+You can customize your deployment to some extend.
 Everything specified in `deploy/deploy.json` is considered as default and can be overridden by creating your own *deploy.json* in sub directory.
 ```text
 pype
  ├─── pypeapp